starchildluke/astro/src/pages/post/third-year-professional-seo.md

 ### 7. I love Google Search Console

-After three years of using Semrush and Ahrefs, my true love likes with Search Console.
+After three years of using Semrush and Ahrefs, my true love lies with Search Console.
 It's all about that granular data!

 ### 8. I found a new API - thanks TextRazor!